Audit Microsoft Teams Membership Changes using PowerShell

 As an admin, you can generate private channel members report jiffy.
 But it’s challenging to track the private channel membership changes.
 Run this script with the PrivateChannelMembershipChangesOnly parameter to export the private channel membership modification report.

 This example retrieves the private channel membership and ownership changes in the last 90 days.
+Through consistent Microsoft Teams private channel reporting, admins can swiftly review member profiles and ownership shifts.
+It not only streamlines the process but also significantly enhances overall security.

 Identify Shared Channel Membership Changes: